kazewong/lecture-notes/Engineering/SoftwareEngineeringForDataScience/syllabus.typ

 Even though I have a particular plan for this course, I think it makes the most

 = Topics

+This course can be divided into two secitons: in the first half of the course, we are going to look at more "research" side of this course.
+You will learn about how to choose your programming languages, popular libraries, tools for debugging, documentations, etc. This is going to be closer to traditional research.
+The second part we are going to switch gear to more "engineering" side.
+You will learn about some tools around the model, including database, containerization, frontend and backend development, and continous integration and deployment.

 1. Problem analysis
 2. Programming languages